It’s getting to the finish line for the $100 Room Challenge and this week I created Outdoor Wall Art for my patio space.

 Outdoor Wall Art

 I had heard that the cost of wood was rising, due to the craziness going on in the world right now.
-I hadn’t heard of any shortages, like we have seen at the grocery store.
+I hadn’t heard of any shortages as we have seen at the grocery store.
 (For the life of me I cannot find shower cleaner!
 UGH!)
 This week though when I went to Home Depot I couldn’t find all the specific pieces of wood I was going for.

 The whole thing is basically 3 feet by 5 feet.
 I originally planned on getting 1X2’s, but that wasn’t happening.
 Not a single one in the whole store of any type of wood.
 Not gonna lie, this threw me off a bit.

 I started walking around the store wondering what I was going to do.
-I wandered down the pressure treated aisle.
+I wandered down the pressure-treated aisle.
 That’s when I saw them!

 I saw deck rail spindles, 42 inches long and 2X2 in size.
 If I cut each one down to 36 inches I can use them as the vertical posts and about 28 inches in between for horizontal pieces in between the verticals.
 This will be my support for the entire project.